 If the lump is probably benign and less than about 2 centimetres across, it may be possible to remove it using a special needle called a mammotome, but a mammotome excision is available only in a few specialist centres.

-What will happen if I decide not to have the operation?
+What will happen if I decide not to have the operation or the operation is delayed?